phillid/idalius/README.md

-# sax robot
+# idalius

-saxrobot/saxbot is a novelty IRC bot who counts user-set trigger words in IRC channel messages and constructs a reply of user-set replies for each instance of a trigger word in a message.
+idalius is a novelty IRC bot who counts user-set trigger words in IRC channel messages and constructs a reply of user-set replies for each instance of a trigger word in a message.